Christian Wakeford: Move to Labour

 Starmer welcomed Wakeford to Labour at Prime Minister's Questions on the day of his defection.
-Some Labour members have been critical of the acceptance of Wakeford.
-In January 2021 Wakeford allegedly sent WhatsApp messages in which he referred to Labour as a "bunch of cunts".
+Some Labour members were critical of the acceptance of Wakeford.
+In January 2021, Wakeford allegedly sent WhatsApp messages in which he referred to Labour as a "bunch of cunts".
 The left-wing campaign group Momentum stated that Wakeford "should be nowhere near the Labour Party", and that a by-election should be immediately called in the constituency.
 Conservative MP and former Northern Powerhouse Minister Jake Berry told the BBC's Politics Live, "I think it was a terrible mistake by Christian.
 I think he's misjudged the mood of his constituents."
 The views of his constituents were reportedly mixed, with some calling for a by-election, noting that Wakeford himself lent his support to the unsuccessful Recall of MPs (Change of Party Affiliation) Bill in 2020, which would have made it mandatory for MPs who change party allegiance to face a recall petition in their constituency.
 Labour Shadow Chancellor Rachel Reeves responded to these calls in an interview on Good Morning Britain, arguing that having a by-election now in Bury South is "just not the way our democracy works", and called instead for a general election.

 Alleged blackmail by Conservatives

 Shortly after his defection, allegations were made of blackmail and bullying by Conservative Party whips.
 Wakeford said in an interview that he had experienced this behaviour when he was previously threatened with the loss of funding for a local school if he did not vote with Government on a motion regarding free school meals.
 He said: "I was threatened that I would not get a school for Radcliffe if I did not vote in one particular way.
 This is a town that has not had a high school for the best part of 10 years.
 How would you feel when they hold back the regeneration of a town for a vote.
 It didn't sit comfortably.
 That was the start of me questioning my place, where I was and ultimately to where I am now."
 Later that week, Wakeford accused Gavin Williamson, the then education secretary, of being the person behind this.

 After defection

 On 26 May 2022, Wakeford was appointed Parliamentary Private Secretary to Bridget Phillipson, the shadow secretary of state for education.
 He was appointed an Opposition Whip on 1 November 2022.

-On 8 November 2022, Wakeford was confirmed as the Labour candidate for Bury South at the next general election.
+On 8 November 2022, Wakeford was confirmed as the Labour candidate for Bury South at the 2024 general election.
+Wakeford is a vice-chair of Labour Friends of Israel and was part of a delegation to the country in February 2023.
+In May 2023, Wakeford called for Roger Waters to be banned from performing in Manchester following controversy over the alleged use of anti-Semitic imagery at his shows.